Karnataka Protection from Unlawful Detention Laws (2026)

 What is this right?

 • 24-hour rule (BNSS s.
-57): A person arrested must be produced before the nearest magistrate within 24 hours of arrest (excluding travel time).
-Failure to do so makes the detention illegal.
+57): an arrested person must be produced before the nearest magistrate within 24 hours of arrest, excluding genuine travel time.
+Past that, the detention is illegal.

-• No detention beyond magistrate's order: After 24 hours, the police may only detain you if a magistrate grants judicial custody (remand).
+• No custody without magistrate order: beyond the first 24 hours, the police can only hold you if a magistrate signs off on remand.

 When does it apply?

-• You have been kept at the police station for more than 24 hours without being produced before a magistrate.
+• You have been at the police station more than 24 hours without seeing a magistrate.

-• A family member is missing and you believe they are being held without formal arrest.
+• A relative is missing and you suspect they are being held without a formal arrest entry.

 What to Do If Someone Is Being Unlawfully Detained by Police in India

-• File a writ of habeas corpus in the High Court (or Supreme Court) if you cannot secure release — this is typically done by a family member or lawyer on your behalf.
+• File a habeas corpus petition in the High Court (or Supreme Court) if release isn't happening.
+A family member or lawyer can move it on your behalf.

-• File a complaint before the State Human Rights Commission or National Human Rights Commission (NHRC) for illegal detention.
+• File a parallel complaint with the State Human Rights Commission or the National Human Rights Commission (NHRC).

 What should you NOT do?

-• Do not confuse police custody with disappearance — if you cannot locate a detained person, file a missing person report AND a habeas corpus petition simultaneously.
+• Don't treat custody and disappearance as the same problem.
+If you cannot locate the person, file a missing-person report and a habeas corpus petition together.

 Karnataka Law